|Ethereum||Hyperledger Fabric||R3 Corda||Ripple||Quorum||Hyperledger Sawtooth||EOS||Hyperledger Iroha||OpenChain||Stellar|

 Therefore, we have discussed the platforms used by the top blockchain companies including IBM, Intel, Microsoft, and so on.

-At LeewayHertz, we have created an innovative team of blockchain development experts who have the deep understanding of blockchain concepts and understand how to build blockchain-based applications using the platforms mentioned above in the article.
+At LeewayHertz, we have an innovative team of blockchain developers who have a deep understanding of blockchain concepts and understand how to build applications using the blockchain platforms mentioned above in the article.